 “Every person shall have the right to freedom of religion including the freedom to change his religion and the right, either alone or in community with others and both in public and in private, to manifest and propagate his religion in worship, teaching, practice and observance.”

-It is not necessary for religious groups to register with the government, however if they do, they receive special privileges.
-These include tax exemptions, and the right for members of the clergy to visit worshippers of their religion while incarcerated.
+Religious groups in Jamaica are not required to register with the government, but formal recognition grants access to a number of legal and practical advantages.
+These include tax exemptions and permission for members of the clergy to visit worshippers of their religion while incarcerated.

 Christianity in Politics and Public Life

 While there is no single established church or state religion, the Jamaican State formally recognizes some churches through legislation.
-For example the Moravian Church in Jamaica is formally established under an Act of Parliament; and in 2013 another Act of Parliament was passed to formally establish the Church of Haile Selassie I. There is also official symbolic deference to religion, for example the Jamaican National Anthem contains explicit Christian references – despite the significant non-Christian and non-believer communities identified above.
+For example the Moravian Church in Jamaica is formally established under an Act of Parliament; and in 2013 another Act of Parliament was passed to formally establish the Church of Haile Selassie I. There is also official symbolic deference to religion, for example the Jamaican National Anthem contains explicit Christian references.

 Christianity is further systematically privileged in public life, with Jamaican leaders openly affirming their belief in the Christian god in their public capacity.
 For example there is the annual National Leadership Prayer Breakfast, which is usually attended by both the Prime Minister and the Leader of the Opposition as well as several Members of Parliament.
 This public affirmation of Christianity is institutional and occurs at all levels of government.
 For example it is the usual practice at many government departments and agencies to open important meetings and other proceedings with prayer.
 No other religion enjoys these privileges in Jamaica.